 The minimum bill for residential accounts is $70.09.
 The minimum bill include waste services, up to 2,000 gallons of water, and up to 2,000 gallons of sewage.

 Yes, it will be automatically applied to your next bill.

 Effective October 1 the city will longer offer a pool credit due to the sewer cap in place.

 The city may off sewer credit when proof that a leak was fixed is submitted.

 You can report that to GFL at 979-245-0368.

 Signing up for trash service can be done at the Utility Billing Office.

-We try to turn on all water the same day that is activated prior to 1:00 pm.
-However, the is not guaranteed.
+We try to turn on all water the same day that it's activated prior to 1:00 pm.
+However, the turn on time is not guaranteed.
 All water that is not turned on the same day that it was activated will be turned on the following business day.

 Please call our Municipal Service Building at 979-323-1659 and report it to them.